 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates TESS, NATI, STSA, CHRA

-TESSCO Technologies Incorporated (NASDAQ: TESS)’s sale to affiliates of Lee Equity Partners and Twin Point Capital for $9.00 in cash per share.
+TESSCO Technologies Incorporated TESS's sale to affiliates of Lee Equity Partners and Twin Point Capital for $9.00 in cash per share.
 If you are a TESSCO shareholder, click here to learn more about your rights and options.

-National Instruments Corporation (NASDAQ: NATI)’s sale to Emerson Electric Co. for $60.00 per share in cash.
+National Instruments Corporation NATI's sale to Emerson Electric Co. for $60.00 per share in cash.
 If you are a National Instruments shareholder, click here to learn more about your rights and options.

-Charah Solutions, Inc. (OTC: CHRA)’s sale to SER Capital Partners for $6.00 per share.
+Charah Solutions, Inc. CHRA's sale to SER Capital Partners for $6.00 per share.
 If you are a Charah shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.